20aanm/Project/README.md

 # Evaluation and Resutls
 * For model evaluation, the resutls of expermiemnts are in the "results" folder.
-* The results folder contains the log file of the expermients alongside with the reference and prediction file for each experiment.
+* The results folder contains the log file of the expermients alongside with the reference and prediction files for each experiment.

 ```
 python Evaluation.py